TimboCalifornia/TimboCalifornia/README.md

 - 👋 Hi, I’m @TimboCalifornia
 - 👀 I’m interested in data/business analytics in the pursuit of evidence-driven policy-making.
-- 🌱 I’m currently honing my Excel skills and expanding into Python, SQL, and PowerBI.
+- 🌱 I’m transitioning from Excel and STATA towards SQL, R, Python, and Tableau.
-- 💞️ I’m looking to collaborate on public policy data research, especially economics, public health, and electoral/political data.
+- 💞️ I’d like to collaborate on public policy data research, especially economic, public health, and/or political data.
 - 📫 Message me on Git if you want!

 <!---